sendit28/dresses-project/README.md

 ### Usage

-The vision for this project was creating a space for handmade children's dresses.
-There are three links: Home, Dresses, and New Dress.
-Dresses will include the dresses with a click preview.
-New Dress is the dress form.
+The vision for this project was creating a site for handmade children's dresses.
+There are three links: Home, Dress Collection, and New Dress.
+Dress Collection will include more detailed information with a click preview.
+New Dress is the add new dress form.

-In the future, there will be a search input field, sign-in, and shopping cart available.
+The project is still in development.
+In the future, there will be a search input field, sign-in for handling user authentication, and basic cart management system.

 ### Getting Started with Create React App